Why the Legal Description Matters

 Address Requirements

-Beyond the property description, the statute requires the mailing address of each party: the trustor, the beneficiary, and the trustee.
-This ensures all parties can be located for service of notices, which becomes critical if the loan goes into default and the trustee needs to initiate foreclosure proceedings.
+The statute requires the mailing address of each party: the trustor, the beneficiary, and the trustee.
+This makes sure all parties can be found for service of notices.

-These requirements may seem procedural, but they protect both borrowers and lenders.
-A properly described deed of trust leaves no doubt about which property is encumbered, and complete contact information ensures the foreclosure process, if it ever becomes necessary, can proceed without delays caused by unlocatable parties.
+These rules may seem procedural, but they protect both borrowers and lenders.
+A well-described deed of trust leaves no doubt about which property carries the lien.